 While knowing who we are, on a superficial level, is necessary to fulfill our daily responsibilities, it becomes problematic if we allow those labels to define us.
 Tolle says that the ego does not represent our true being.
-Instead, our true being is the essence of who we are and has nothing to do with how we’re portrayed and seen in the physical plane of existence.
+Instead, our true being is the essence of who we are and has nothing to do with how we’re portrayed and seen in the physical plane.

 Depending on how self-aware you are, you may have had several experiences where you encountered your true self.
 Perhaps it was through a stroke of creative insight or a sense of timelessness when taking a walk in the wilderness.
 It might even have been a time when you were swept with feelings of unconditional love.